wiepstikvoort/git_introduction/README.md

 ## MAKE IT WORK
 ### Introduction
 The name of the game is 'Make it work'.
 Wiep is a bit lazy (known for showing up late and such..), and doesn't feel like putting the work together.
 So, instead Wiep wants to be able to just clone or pull this repo, and be able to run it in a local workspace.
 However, there's a mess of different files, and some bits and pieces that need to be added to the files. </br>
-In the end, Wiep wants to be able to get a nice graph of some timeseries which were (surprise surprise) yielded from a Hopf model.
+In the end, Wiep wants to be able to get some nice graphs based on timeseries which were (surprise surprise) yielded from a Hopf model.

 ### Methods
 So how do you go about this?
 Well, Octocat was so kind to write down the issues.
 Coding issues that is, not personal issues.
 You can find them in this repository, divide them amongst yourselves and solve them. </br>